venuziano/high-performance-search-large-set-database/README.md

 ```

 Observation:
-The first initiliazion may take a few minutes due to the procedure that includes 20 million records in the book categories DB table.
+The first initialization may take a few minutes due to the procedure that includes 20 million records in the book categories DB table.

 Access the swagger docs using:
 ```